 You can also choose from target portfolios which invest in stocks, bonds and other securities based on a specific risk level and investment goal.
 Your advisor can help you build an investment strategy from 26 different individual portfolios that each invest in one underlying fund.

-How Do I Withdraw Money from Alabama’s Advisor 529 Plan?
+How Do I Withdraw Money from Alabama’s 529 Fund?

 Check Out Other 529 Plans